uviclibraries/PowerBI/1-Power Query.md

     - Publishers

 Make your years column a number type.
 This will help with sorting and filtering
-1. In the *vgsales* table, change the data type of **Year** to whole number by clicking on the symbol on the left-hand side of the column header
+1. in the *vgsales* table, change the data type of **Year** to whole number by clicking on the symbol on the left-hand side of the column header
-2. Replace the errors with nulls by right clicking on the Year header and selling "replace errors" replace them with "null"
+2. replace the errors with nulls by right clicking on the Year header and selecting "replace errors" replace them with "null"
-3. In the *Year* table filter out the null by clicking on the arrow on the right-hand side of the column header and un-selecting (null)
+3. in the *Year* table filter out the null by clicking on the arrow on the right-hand side of the column header and un-selecting (null)

 <details><summary><b>Click here for pictures to help you through step 2</b></summary>
 <img src="images\lookatcolumns.png" style="">